cagdass/offerings-huntsman/README.md

 ## I can't be arsed to this API:

-For all the data of all the classes:
+* For all the data of all the classes:

 	GET cgds.me:3000

-Filter by department:
+* Filter by department:

 	GET cgds.me:3000?department=CS

+Feel free to contribute if you want to add other filters and stuff.

 ## Requirements
 * [Python 2.7.x](http://docs.python-guide.org/en/latest/starting/installation/)